sprynmr/sprynmr.github.io/_posts/2014-12-6-reactivecocoa-mvvm-introduction.md

 The view-model is the ["functional core"](http://www.smashingmagazine.com/2014/07/02/dont-be-scared-of-functional-programming/), though pragmatically in iOS/Objective-C it's tricky to get to the purely functional level (Swift provides some additional functionality that will get us closer).
 The general idea is to make your view-models have as little dependence and impact on the rest of the "application world" as possible.
 What does that mean?
 Think of simple functions you probably learned when first studying programming.
 They accepted maybe one or two parameters, and output a result value. **Data in, data out.** Maybe the function did some math, or combined a first and last name.
 No matter what else was going on in the application, the same input would create the same output.
 That's the functional aspect.

 That's what we are striving for with view-models.
-They contain the logic and functionality for transforming data and storing it's output in properties.
+They contain the logic and functionality for transforming data and storing its output in properties.
 Ideally the same input (e.g. web service response) will derive the same output (property values).
-This means eliminating as many factors as possible by which the rest of the "application world" might affect the output, [such as using a lot of state](http://www.sprynthesis.com/2014/06/15/why-reactivecocoa/). **A great first step would be not including UIKit.h in your view-model header.**[^uikit-header] UIKit is, by it's nature, going to affect a lot of the application world.
+This means eliminating as many factors as possible by which the rest of the "application world" might affect the output, [such as using a lot of state](http://www.sprynthesis.com/2014/06/15/why-reactivecocoa/). **A great first step would be not including UIKit.h in your view-model header.**[^uikit-header] UIKit is, by its nature, going to affect a lot of the application world.
 It contains many "side-effects", whereby changing one value or calling one method will trigger many indirect (even unknowable) changes.

 **Update:** Just watched Andy do another fabulous talk at the [Functional Swift Conference](http://2014.funswiftconf.com) and thought about this a little more.
 Understand that your view-model is *still* an object, and does need to maintain some state (otherwise it wouldn't be a terribly useful model for your view.)
 But you still should strive to move as much logic as possible into stateless functions "values".
 Again, swift makes this much more feasible than Objective-C.